-Students may not enroll in more than 9 units per semester.
+Students may not enroll in more than 9 units persemester.

-&lt;sup>1 FSHD 537L may be waived only with instructor permission.
+1 FSHD 537L may be waived only with instructor permission.

-&lt;sup>2 Students who pursue an FCS Thematic Minor in Statistics (our "in-house" Statistics Minor) are permitted to apply their 6th stats/methods course taken in fulfillment of the major degree (the "one additional approved methods/statistics course") toward fulfillment of their minor requirements as well.
+2 Students who pursue an FCS Thematic Minor in Statistics (our "in-•-house" Statistics Minor) are permitted to apply their 6th stats/methods course taken in fulfillment of the major degree (the "one additional approved methods/statistics course") toward fulfillment of their minor requirements as well.

-&lt;sup>3 Students who complete FSHD 601-607 courses in the context of an FCS Thematic Minor are permitted to apply those classes toward the fulfillment of the Topics in Core Areas of FSHD requirement as well.
+3 Students who complete FSHD 601-•-607 courses in the context of an FCS Thematic Minor are permitted to apply those classes toward the fulfillment of the Topics in Core Areas of FSHD requirement as well.